≡ Menu

 Telemedicine involves two or more healthcare professionals, who are in different geographic locales, sharing medical information via electronic or telecommunications.
 What was once a rarity is becoming commonplace due to the need to reduce the spread of Covid-19.

-Ultrasound technicians play an important role in telemedicine.
+Ultrasound technologists play an important role in telemedicine.
 At a rural hospital or health center, for example, there may be limited times when a specialized physician, like a cardiologist or gastroenterologist, is actually on site.
 In these situations, sonographers and other medical imagers can work directly with patients at the facility and communicate their findings with the appropriate physician via telemedicine.

 Getting Started on a New Path